Automattic/target-hdfs/README.md

 ~/.virtualenvs/tap-exchangeratesapi/bin/tap-exchangeratesapi | ~/.virtualenvs/target-hdfs/bin/target-hdfs
 ```

-By default (if you use the config sample), the data will be written into a file called `/path/to/the/output/directory/exchange_rate/sync_ymd=20220101/{timestamp}.gz.parquet` in your HDFS.
+By default (if you use the config sample), the data will be written into a file called `/path/to/the/output/directory/exchange_rate/sync_ymd=20220101/{timestamp}.bz2.avro` in your HDFS.

 ### Optional Configuration

 If you want to save the file in a specific location, you need to create a new configuration file,
 in which you specify the `hdfs_destination_path` to the directory you are interested in and pass the `-c` argument to the target.
-Also, you can compress the parquet file by passing the `compression_method` argument in the configuration file.
+Also, you can compress the avro file by passing the `compression_method` argument in the configuration file.
-Note that, these compression methods have to be supported by `Pyarrow`, and at the moment (October, 2020),
+Note that, these compression methods have to be supported by `avro`, and at the moment (Jan 2023),
-the only compression modes available are: snappy (recommended), zstd, brotli and gzip.
+the only compression modes available are: bzip2 (recommended), snappy, deflate and zstandard.
 The library will check these,
-and default to `gzip` if something else is provided.
+and default to `bzip2` if something else is provided.
 For an example of the configuration file, see [config.sample.json](config.sample.json).
+The `file_prefix` define a prefix to include in the file name when upload to HDFS.
 There is also an `streams_in_separate_folder` option to create each stream in a different folder, as these are expected to come in different schema.
-The `rows_per_file` and `file_size_mb` force a file to be saved every time the number of rows is reached or/and the pyarrow
+The `file_size_mb` force a file to be uploaded to hdfs every time the file reach this limit (you should set according to your
-dataframe size reach the file size (without the compression).
+HDFS block size).
 The `partitions` config is an option to save the data in one or more partitions (e.g. `sync_ymd=20230101` or `sync_year=2023/sync_month=01/sync_day=01`).
 To run `target-hdfs` with the configuration file, use this command: